ofiwg/libfabric/index.md

 ---
 {% include JB/setup %}

-The Open Fabrics Interfaces (OFI) is a framework focused on exporting fabric communication services to applications.
-Libfabric is a software library instantiation of OFI.
+OpenFabrics Interfaces (OFI) is a framework focused on exporting fabric communication services to applications.
+OFI is best described as a collection of libraries and applications used to export fabric services.
+The key components of OFI are: application interfaces, provider libraries, kernel services, daemons, and test applications.

+Libfabric is a core component of OFI.
+It is the library that defines and exports the user-space API of OFI, and is typically the only software that applications deal with directly.
+It works in conjunction with provider libraries, which are often integrated directly into libfabric.

 Libfabric has the following objectives: